bolt/docs/source/contenttypes-and-records.md

         type:select
         values: pages/id,title
 ```

+    **Note:** Much more information and details about `select` fields can be found on this page: [Getting the most out of the ‘Select’ fieldtype](howto/select-field-type).

   - `checkbox`: A field to store "True or false" type values.
 Internally stored as either `1` for `true` if the checkbox was checked, and `0` for `false` if it wasn't checked.
   - `video`: A set of fields for embedding videos from websites like Youtube and